 11. Climb a Munro

 With their commanding views of spectacular scenery, Scotland’s iconic Munros offer many rewarding walks and opportunities to explore some of the most beautiful and remote landscapes in Europe.
-Spend a day out in the towering mountains of Lochaber and Torridon in the west Highlands of Scotland for a real sense of adventure.
+Spend a day out in the towering mountains of Lochaber and Torridon in the West Highlands for a real sense of adventure.
 Or if you’re new to Munro bagging, check out these 11 breathtaking Munros suitable for beginners.

 12. Go to a cool summer festival